DiegoGiFo/DiegoGiFo.github.io/_posts/2018-03-19-step-motors-en.markdown

 ## INTRO

-Hi,in this tutorial I want to introduce how to use the stepper motors.
+Hi,in this tutorial I want to introduce how to use the stepper motor.
-The goal of this tutorial is to create a project that controls two steppers receiving the inputs by the turtlebot simulator of ROS.
+The goal of this tutorial is to create a project that controls two steppers receiving the inputs from the turtlebot simulator of ROS.

 ## TOPICS